 How to apply for transitional compensation?

 A transition allowance is a financial compensation that employees receive upon dismissal.
 It applies to both permanent and temporary contracts.
-It is intended to make the transition to a new job easier.
+It is designed to make the transition to a new job easier.

 Employees can use this compensation for retraining or starting their own business, for example.
 In this blog, we explain when you are entitled to transition compensation and how to apply for it.